Linear Approximations

 Example 3.

-Let \(r := \|\mathbf{x}\|_2\), so that \(r^2 = \mathbf{x}^T\mathbf{x}\).
+Let \(r := \|\mathbf{x}\|_2\), so that \(r^2 = \mathbf{x}^\top\mathbf{x}\).
 Assume

-\(\mathbf{x} \neq \mathbf{0}\), so that \(r > 0\) and \(r\) is differentiable at \(\mathbf{x}\)
+\(\mathbf{x} \neq \mathbf{0}\), so that \(r \gt 0\) and \(r\) is differentiable at

-(this follows from the smoothness of \(\sqrt{\,\cdot\,}\) away from \(0\) composed with the
+\(\mathbf{x}\) (this follows from the smoothness of \(\sqrt{\,\cdot\,}\) away from \(0\)

-polynomial \(\mathbf{x}^T\mathbf{x}\); the chain rule is formalized in the
+composed with the polynomial \(\mathbf{x}^\top\mathbf{x}\)).
+The chain rule is formalized on the

-Jacobian chapter).
-Taking the differential of
+Jacobian page.
+Taking the differential of both

-both sides of \(r^2 = \mathbf{x}^T\mathbf{x}\) — using \(d(r^2) = 2r\,dr\) on the left (scalar chain rule)
+sides of \(r^2 = \mathbf{x}^\top\mathbf{x}\), and using \(d(r^2) = 2r\,dr\) on the left (scalar

 \[